2023aiml528/insurance-fraud-anomaly-analysis/README.md

 - **`logistic_regression_model.py`** → Implements a logistic regression model for fraud detection.
 - **`deep_learning_model.py`** → Builds and trains a **DNN model** to classify fraudulent claims.
 - **`transformer_model.py`** → Currently in the **initial phase of development**, with plans to integrate it with an existing **Hugging Face transformer model**, leveraging the latest OpenAI-powered architectures for fraud detection.

+### **🔹 Future Goals for the Transformer Model**
+- ✅ **Advanced NLP Capabilities** → Utilize transformer-based models for fraud pattern analysis.
+- ✅ **Integration with Hugging Face** → Leverage pretrained models for better accuracy and efficiency.
+- ✅ **Enhanced Fraud Prediction** → Improve classification of insurance claims using deep learning.
+- ✅ **Optimized Performance** → Fine-tune the model for real-time fraud detection.

+As development progresses, this model will complement existing **Logistic Regression and Deep Learning approaches**, offering a **state-of-the-art fraud detection framework**.

 ### **Tests (`tests/`)**
 Includes unit tests: